-The dialysis patient care technician (DPCT) diploma program is designed to prepare graduates to work as a dialysis technician in dialysis facilities and hospitals.
-As part of an integral team, the DPCT is involved in the direct care of the patient before, during, and after their kidney dialysis procedure; the DPCT operates, monitors, and disinfects, kidney dialysis equipment and machines observing facility policies and procedures and Federal and State Regulations.
+The dialysis patient care technician (DPCT) diploma program is designed to prepare graduates to work as a dialysis technician in dialysis facilities.
+As part of an integral team, the DPCT is involved in the direct care of the patient before, during, and after their dialysis procedure; the DPCT operates, monitors, and disinfects, dialysis equipment and machines observing facility policies and procedures and Federal and State Regulations.
 Students have the opportunity to develop communication, medical and basic clinical skills required for the care of patients with acute/chronic renal disease undergoing dialysis treatment and will perform direct patient care skills including observation, education, taking vitals, injections, blood draws, ECGs, and monitoring patient comfort and safety.
-This comprehensive program includes training to safely operate kidney dialysis equipment and machines.
+This comprehensive program includes training to safely operate dialysis equipment.
 Completion of this program prepares students to challenge a national certification exam.